krishneup/search-filter-pro-accordion/README.md

 2. Install & Activate the plugin.
 3. It will automatically apply accordion feature to all the checkbox filter fields.
 4. You must have Checkbox filter title set to make make the accordion option appear.
+5. ** This addon is third party addon plugin.
+That means, it is not official plugin.**